Can Astigmatism get worse?

-Astigmatism is a type of refractive error, a general term used to describe the mismatch between the focusing power of the eye and the length of the eyeball.
+Astigmatism is a type of refractive error.
+A term used to describe the mismatch between the focusing power of the eye and the length of the eyeball.
 Clear vision is dependent on light entering the eye to focus at a sharp point on the sensory retina lining the inside of the eyeball.
-If light focuses too early this results in myopia, or short-sightedness (the eyeball is too long for the focusing strength of the eye); if light comes to a point too late, we consider this to be hyperopia, or long-sightedness (the eyeball is too short).
+If light focuses too early this results in myopia, or short-sightedness.
+Meaning, the eyeball is too long for the focusing strength of the eye.
+If you focus light to a point too late, this is hyperopia, or long-sightedness (the eyeball is too short).

 - Blurry, distorted vision

 - Increased difficulty with vision at night-time (such as driving at night)